underscoreio/essential-slick/src/pages/modifying_data.md

 )
 ~~~

-...and the result will be a list of the auto-incremented `id` fields, as a  `List[Long]`.
+The result will be a list of the auto-incremented `id` fields, as a `List[Long]`.
 However, this will be executed as four separate statements, rather than one.
 This is because returning column values from a batch insert is not, on the whole, supported by databases.

 <div class="callout callout-info">
 **Invokers**

-Queries don't directly expose the methods you use to execute a query.
-The execution methods are instead defined by a trait, called `Invoker`.
+Queries don't directly expose the methods to execute a query.
+The execution methods are instead defined by a trait called `Invoker`.
 There are query invokers, row counting insert invokers, returning insert invokers, update invokers, delete invokers... and others.
 This is where you will find methods like `firstOption`, `list` or `delete`.

 If you looked at the invoker for `messagesInsert`, which you can via `messagesInsert.insertInvoker`, you would see that it is a `ReturningInsertInvoker`.
-It is here, for batch insert, that Slick switches to turning the bulk insert into a useful sequence of individual inserts.
+It is there that Slick switches to turning the bulk insert into a useful sequence of individual inserts.

 We don't generally talk about invokers as Slick provides them implicitly.
 </div>

 ## Updating Rows

 ## Exercises